yabinmeng/dseutilities/README.md

 # dsetools
-Misc tools for working with DataStax Enterprise (DSE)
+Misc utilities to simplify working with DataStax Enterprise (DSE)